 Cross-body: "The cross-body presentation is essentially a lob.
 You’ll lose speed as well as some accuracy.
 This is not for when you need to throw a lot of line, but with a slower delivery you’ll get a much softer presentation.
 And the bass, at least the ones where I fish, really seem to prefer that."

 You can never have enough lures.
 But that's not all you'll need on the water.
-Pack these eight items to make your trip more productive.
+Pack these eight items in your fishing tackle box to make your trip more productive.

 Courtesy of www.FieldandStream.com